thunder/thunder-distribution/docs/development.md

 #### How to run the tests
 In order to execute tests, following steps have to be executed.

-Enable the Simpletest module.
-Over administration UI or by drush.
+Enable the Simpletest module via the administration UI or by using a drush command.

 ```bash
 drush -y en simpletest